spragud2/fastaN/README.md

 # fastaN

-A tool to parse a genomic sequence containing Ns such that real sequence and unannotated sequence are seperated
+A tool to parse a genomic sequence containing Ns such that annotated sequence and unannotated sequence are seperated